mac999/litegraph-example/README.md

 # Litegraph App Example

 This project is a custom application built using the LiteGraph library.
 It allows users to create and manipulate graphs with custom nodes for various operations, including multiplication and visual data processing.
+In detail, refer to [Visual Flow Programming](https://daddynkidsmakers.blogspot.com/2021/05/nodejs-visual-flow-programming.html)
 <img src="https://github.com/mac999/litegraph-example/blob/main/img1.PNG?raw=true"></img>

 ## Description